-Warning: To avoid problems that could void your warranty, your SGI or other approved system support engineer (SSE) should perform all the set up, addition, or replacement of parts, cabling, and service of your SGI Altix 4700 system, with the exception of the following items that you can perform yourself:
+Warning: To avoid problems that could void your warranty, your SGI or other approved system support engineer (SSE) should perform any replacement of parts, or service of your SGI Altix 450 system not covered in the following list of items that you can perform yourself:

-- Using your system console and your L1/L2 controller to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Adding and replacing PCI and PCI-X cards, as described in this guide. - Replacing fan modules and power supplies in the individual rack unit (IRU) enclosures. - Adding and replacing disk drives in I/O blades. - Using the On/Off switch and other switches (the reset and non-maskable interrupt [NMI] switches) on the IRU. - Using the ESI/ops panel (operating panel) on optional mass storage bricks.
+- Unpacking, setting up and connecting the system rack(s) and individual rack units IRU(s). - Using your system console and your L1 controller to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Adding and replacing system blades and DIMM memory as described in this guide. - Adding and replacing PCI, PCI-X and PCI express cards, as described in this guide. - Replacing fan modules and power supplies in the individual rack unit (IRU) enclosures. - Adding and replacing DVD or disk drives in the base IA/IA2 (I/O) blade. - Using the On/Off switch and other switches (the reset and non-maskable interrupt [NMI] switches) on the system IA or IA2 blade (base I/O).

+• Using the ESI/ops panel (operating panel) on optional mass storage bricks.
+See the user's guide for your optional SGI mass storage enclosure.